Sofia Vergara Flaunts Hourglass Figure In Ripped Jeans During Beverly Hills Shopping Trip

 The Modern Family star paired the ripped denim with a long-sleeved black sweater and some strappy black heels.
 She also accessorized the look with a large black leather handbag and some small earrings.

 Sofia wore her long, brown hair parted to the side and styled in straight strands, which fell down her back and rolled over her shoulder.
-She also donned a full face of natural-looking makeup for the shopping trip.
+She also had on a full face of natural-looking makeup for the shopping trip.

 Vergara’s glam look consisted of darkened eyebrows, long lashes, and black eyeliner.
 She added a shimmering highlighter on her face, pink blush on her cheeks, and a nude lip to keep her face looking clear and fresh during the casual day out.